jjgoings/trump-covid-briefings/README.md

 </details>

 You can also see the importance of oil in April.
-It wasn't a huge issue, but you see it become more important starting around April 3, peaking around April 9.
+It wasn't a huge issue early on, but you see it become more important starting around April 3, peaking around April 9.
 That day, if you recall, was when OPEC made *huge* cuts in oil production.
 So naturally it was a topic in Trump's briefing that day!

 ### How positive/negative is Trump during his speeches?